-What is a Gable Roof?
+What Is a Gable Roof Design?Common Rafters

+This type of roof is one of the most basic and traditional roof styles and has been used for centuries in a variety of architectural styles.
 The pitch of a gable roof can vary greatly, which means you’ll have to take that into account when you choose your synthetic thatch roofing materials, too.

 Also called a ridge beam, a ridge board is the part of the roof where the rafters come to a point.
 The rafters are nailed to the ridge board, which transfers its loads to gable end walls.

 A gable stud is a vertical board that supports the ridge board along the peak of the roof.

 Common rafters are the beams that support the roof itself.
 They line up at an angle from the top plate (the bottom of the inside of the roof) up to the ridge board, forming the slope of the roof.

 The 3 Main Benefits of Using a Gable Roof Design

 One of the main benefits of a gable roof is its simplicity.
 The design is easy to construct, making it a popular choice for many builders and architects.
 The triangular shape of the roof allows for good ventilation, which helps to reduce the risk of moisture buildup and promotes airflow.

 This can help to prevent mold growth and improve the indoor air quality of your home or business.